idanefroni/Conservatory/README.txt

 	* seqkit
 	* bgzip

+	You can also build the conda environment using the buildCondaEnvironment script in the Conservatory directory.

 3. Download the genomes to the genomes/family directory.
 For each genome, conservatory requires three files: the genome fasta file (bgziped), an annotation GFF3 file and the protein sequence file.
 Files should be named. <genomename>.fasta.gz, <genomename>.genes.gff3 and <genomename>.proteins.fasta, respectively.